by Jayne Cravens

 development and alternative tourism and ways to

-sustainable development efforts.
-This is something that has
+development efforts.
+This is something that has been of interest

-been of interest to me for several years, and something I
+to me for several years, and something I continually research on

 - Motorcycles and

-I'm a motorcycle rider.
+a motorcycle rider.
 I'm a development worker.
-It's not
+It's not something

-something you can combine in the PeaceCorps, but it is
+you can combine in the PeaceCorps, but it is something many

 combine, and this resource reviews how it's done.